indeedeng/iwf/README.md

 workflow want to ignore the errors.

-Using `PROCEED_ON_API_FAILURE` for `WaitUntilApiFailurePolicy` will let workflow continue to execute decide API when the API fails with maxing out all the retry attempts (therefore, you should override the default infinite retry attempts to a different number).
+Using `PROCEED_ON_API_FAILURE` for `WaitUntilApiFailurePolicy` will let workflow continue to execute decide API when the API fails with maxing out all the retry attempts.

 Alternatively, WorkflowState can utilize `attempts` or `firstAttemptTime` from the context to decide ignore the exception/error.